 When the user selects OK, the popover closes and the selected date and time appear in the input field.
 When the user selects Cancel, the action is aborted and the input field remains unchanged.

-For more information on how to use the different semantic states, see How to Use Semantic Colors.
+For more information, see How to Use Semantic Colors.

 Date Picker and Time Picker